Problem Types

 Each of these problem types is detailed below:

-A problem type used to construct an abstraction of a dynamical system.
+A problem type used to construct a sound abstraction of a dynamical system.

 • S: The system to abstract (continuous or discrete-time).